FAQ & AGRICULTURAL PRACTICES

 How long is your season?
 We are usually open from Mid-June until Early-July for Strawberries.

 Do I need my own containers?
-No. This year, to help us stay in compliance with COVID-19 procedures, we will provide you a brand new bucket or a picking flat for you to keep and take home.
+No. We will provide you a brand new bucket or a picking flat for you to keep and take home.

 What happens during/after rain?
 Our plants and rows are bedded in straw.
 The chances of mud are small, but it could be wet.
 We will quit picking if it starts lightning.

 Do you take checks or credit cards?
 We prefer cash, but are able to accept local checks, credit cards or Venmo payments.